 We decided to go back to Lerderderg State Forest, however this time we’d go deeper in from our side and looked up O’Brien’s Crossing.
 Driving along roads probably not intended for our Toyota Camry, we stopped a couple of times where we could find cell signal to check our progress, and we finally made it to the Crossing.

-There were a bunch of people camping there by the river.
+There were a bunch of people camping there by the river with the rv Smokey Point services.
 Seems like a great spot for it, but at this time of the year everything is constantly damp and the threat of yet more rain is enough to make me not want to go camping around this season.
 But it seems there are those who live for this stuff.

 David and I went for a stroll along the banks away from the campers, taking in the river and the sites as we went along.
 It’s always cool to see the cube-shaped droppings of wombats near the water, it shows there’s plenty around that area.
 We snapped some pics as we walked along before turing back for the car.
 The walk on the side we picked wasn’t very long and the clouds above were becoming more gloomy.